Adron/adron.github.io/_working/contents/articles/hapijs-aws-worker-publish/index.md

 <a name="webapplication"></a>

 First I created a project for the node.js web application.
+This just used the simple `npm init` command and I stepped through the prompts for name, version, description, entry point, and so on.

 ```shell-script
 $ npm init